BernyWeiss/VIS2_WordStream/README.md

 To generate the data for each legislative period run:

-``
     cd src/datapreparation
     python api_reader.py
     python topic_transformation.py
-``

 Note that which legislative periods to download and transform are hard coded.
-The output is written to the data directory.
+The output is written to the `data` directory.

-The font directory contains the fonts needed to generate the positions but is not needed for displaying the output.
+The `fonts` directory contains the fonts needed to generate the positions but is not needed for displaying the output.